Rhumb Lines Cuisine in Indigo Grill

 Coral Bay's Culinary Position on St. John

-Get Exclusive Access →What the Name Signals: Trade Routes and the Kitchen
+What the Name Signals: Trade Routes and the Kitchen

 The name "Rhumb Lines" is a navigational term, referring to a path that crosses all meridians at the same angle, the route that sailing ships once used to hold steady across open ocean.
 It is the kind of name that works as a thesis statement for a Caribbean kitchen: the dishes that define cooking across the Lesser and Greater Antilles arrived via those same shipping lanes, carried by traders, colonizers, and the enslaved people who were forced across them.
 African spice traditions, Dutch and Danish preservation techniques, Amerindian agricultural knowledge, and later Asian contract-labor foodways all converged in these islands over three centuries.
-A kitchen that takes that seriously has access to one of the most layered ingredient traditions in the Atlantic world.
+A kitchen that takes that seriously has access to among the more layered ingredient traditions in the Atlantic world.

 That sourcing story matters because the U.S. Virgin Islands sit at an interesting moment in Caribbean food culture.
 A generation of chefs across the region has been pushing back against the all-inclusive buffet version of Caribbean cuisine, turning instead toward local fishing communities, small-scale farmers growing heritage cultivars, and the kind of spice combinations that reflect actual historical contact rather than resort-friendly compromise.
 The venues that participate in that shift tend to read differently from the ones that don't, even at the same price point.
 Restaurants like Emeril's in New Orleans built a national reputation partly by treating southern American ingredient traditions with archival seriousness; the same instinct, applied to Caribbean sourcing, produces a fundamentally different dining experience than menus assembled from commodity imports.